MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/CommandLineUtils.md

 * **Set folder permissions for UWP apps**

 	Not all folders on your device are accesible by Universal Windows Apps.
 To make a folder accesible to a UWP app, you can use `FolderPermissions` tool.
 For example run `FolderPermissions c:\test -e` to give UWP apps access to `c:\test` folder.
 Note this will work only with native Win32 apis for eg. CreateFile2 and not with WinRT apis like StorageFolder, StorageFile etc.

-* **Change default audio device and volume**

-  The `IoTCoreAudioControlTool` tool controls audio related options, such as setting default capture and playback devices and changing the volume.
-For a full list of parameters, run `IoTCoreAudioControlTool h`.